Will I Be Awarded An Attorney Fee?

 How Your Conduct May Influence the Trial Court’s Decision Whether to Award an Attorney Fee

 What is important for you to understand is that even when the court has the authority to award an attorney’s fee, courts frequently choose, in the exercise of their discretion, not to do so.
-An example in which an attorney’s fee is unlikely to be awarded is a divorce case in which the relative incomes of the parties are similar, no spousal or child abuse is present, no fault is attributed to either spouse as it pertains to the breakdown of the marriage, and no illegal or criminal activity is engaged in by either party.
-In contrast, the trial court is much more likely to order one party to pay or contribute to the other’s fees or costs when there are contempt findings, gross misconduct on the part of one party, a financial disparity in the incomes and abilities of the parties, and/or blatant misuse by one party of court proceedings or the court’s time.
+An example in which an attorney’s fee is unlikely to be awarded is a divorce case in which the relative incomes of the parties are similar, no spousal or child abuse is present, and no fault is attributed to either spouse as it pertains to the breakdown of the marriage, and no illegal or criminal activity is engaged in by either party.
+In contrast, the trial court is much more likely to order one party to pay or contribute to the other’s fees or costs when there are contempt findings, gross misconduct on the part of one party, the financial disparity in the incomes and abilities of the parties, and/or blatant misuse by one party of court proceedings or the court’s time.

 Consultation with An Alabama Divorce and Family Law Attorney